 Achieving Sustainable Cities

 “Ecocities” are human settlements modeled on natural ecosystems.
 They provide healthy abundance to their inhabitants, replenish the resources they consume, assimilate their own waste, and are nontoxic — to themselves and to neighboring ecosystems.
-Ecocity Builders is an international organization, based in Oakland, Calif., that designs educational tools and strategies to support the development of ecocities and to reverse patterns of sprawl and excessive consumption.
+Ecocity Builders is an international organization, based in Oakland, CA that designs educational tools and strategies to support the development of ecocities and to reverse patterns of sprawl and excessive consumption.

 In fall 2016, Smith and a team of five graduate social work students reviewed and edited modules of the EcoCompass curriculum.
 In particular, the group contributed to the sections on participatory research methodology, community development, and neighborhood outreach.
 Learn more